eg1lgfp/gilman-family-practice/content/pages/style-guide.md

       relativeUrl: true
 layout: page
 title: Gilman Family Practice
+subtitle: >-
-subtitle: Serving the Health + Wellness of Spokane Patients &  since 1990
+  Serving the Health + Wellness of Spokane Patients & All Over the Inland Empire since 1990
 ---
 ###### Welcome to the family >>>